 Rules & Eligibility

 The prize is awarded to one individual in recognition of an outstanding contribution to the field of atomic and molecular spectroscopy or chemical physics.
 Emphasis will be given to work done within the five years prior to the awarding of the prize.
 Preference will be granted to an individual whose contributions have displayed a high degree of breadth, originality and creativity.
-Nominations are active for three cycles.
+Nominations are active for three years (two nomination cycles).